KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 ### Working with files

 Kdb+ uses the unmodified host file system to store data and therefore q has excellent support for working with files.
-Recall that we can send Python objects to kdb+ by simply assigning them to a `q` attribute:
+Recall that we can send Python objects to kdb+ simply by assigning them to a `q` attribute:
 ```python
 >>> q.data = range(10)
 ```
 This code saves 10 integers in kdb+ memory and makes a global variable `data` available to kdb+ clients, but it does not save the data in any persistent storage.
-To save `data` as a file "data", we can simply call the `pyq.q.save` function as follows:
+To save `data` as a file `data`, we can simply call the `pyq.q.save` function as follows:
 ```python
 >>> q.save('data')
 k(':data')
 ```
 Note that the return value of the `pyq.q.save` function is a `K` symbol that is formed by prepending `:` to the file name.
 Such symbols are known as _file handles_ in q.
-Given a file handle, the kdb+ object stored in the file can be obtained by accessing the `value` property of the file handle:
+Given a file handle, the kdb+ object stored in the file can be obtained by accessing the `value` property of the file handle.
 ```python
 >>> _.value
 k('0 1 2 3 4 5 6 7 8 9')